Examine the important roles played by Indonesia’s arts and six officially recognized religions in shaping sociocultural discourses in Bali and Java.

 Language Program Coordinator and Staff

-The intensive Indonesian language course is taught by highly qualified instructors who graduated from the Udayana University Denpasar, Bali.
+The Indonesian language course is taught by highly qualified instructors who graduated from the Udayana University Denpasar, Bali.
 They are the authors of Bahasa Indonesia for Beginners, used exclusively on the SIT Study Abroad Bali program.

 I Made Yudiana (Pak Yudi), Language Coordinator

 Yudi joined the SIT program in Bali in 2001.
 He completed his BA in English at Udayana University the following year.
 Before joining SIT in Bali, he worked for many years in the NGO field, especially for Bali Hati, an NGO specializing in educational support for children of lower income families in Gianyar and Badung regencies.
 Yudi devotes much of his free time to mastering English and often provides assistance to local institutions delivering English language courses to native speakers of Indonesian.

 I Kadek Dony Suantika (Dony), Language Teacher

 Dony joined the program in 2016.
 He completed his BA in English at Udayana University, Denpasar, Bali.

 Ni Putu Dian Arisuci (Dian), Language Teacher and Program Assistant